nanoframework/nanoframework.github.io/content/community-targets/NESHTEC-NeshNode.md

 ## Hardware

 NeshNode was designed to be used as flexible as possible in professional projects, without having to develop a new board every time.
-The board is powerful enough for extensive cryptographic tasks and offers a lot of interfaces.
+The board is powerful enough for extensive cryptographic tasks, cloud connectivity (like Microsoft Azure IoT Hub) and offers a lot of interfaces.

 ### STM32F765VGT6 microcontroller